Saturday, July 13, 2024

 Tires and all running gear are excellent.
 It has power brakes, power steering, electric window lifts, air conditioning, and Bluetooth AM/FM radio with hands-free phone support.

 This Porsche EV has served me well as a reliable daily driver and exhibits well at Car Shows.
+This vehicle is sold!

 1952 MG TD Replica